 FORT WAYNE, Ind.
-(WANE) Groups across the country are planning a walkout Wednesday in remembrance of the Florida school shooting.
+(WANE) Groups across the country are planning a walkout on Wednesday in remembrance of the Florida school shooting victims.

-Administrators at local school districts have notified parents and students about how they plan to handle potential events today.
+Administrators at local school districts have notified parents and students about how they plan to handle potential events on that day.
 Some are allowing students to mark the occasion, while others are discouraging disruptions during the school day.

 See below for statements from various school corporations.

 The following letter was sent to Southwest Allen County School families:

 In light of the most recent school shooting at Marjory Stoneman Douglas High School in Parkland, Florida, students across the nation are trying to find constructive ways to deal with the aftermath of this horrific event.
 As a result, on March 14 students from all across the country are planning to walk out of school for 17 minutes in solidarity with the Florida students to remember those lives lost and bring awareness to the issue of gun violence in communities and schools.